nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

 :::note
 By default, this will load your site at <http://localhost:3000/>.

+You can specify a different port with `yarn start --port <port-number>`.
 :::

-### Building the site locally
+### (Optional) Building the site locally

-To build the static files of the documentation (and see how they would look once deployed to `www.nebari.dev`), run:
+You can build the static files of the documentation to see how they would look once deployed to `nebari.dev`:

 ```bash
 yarn build
 ```

 This command generates static content into the `docs/build` directory and can be served using any static contents hosting service.

-You can check the new build site with the following command:
+You can check the newly built site with the following command:

 ```bash
 yarn run serve
 ```

 :::note
-By default, this will load your site at <http://localhost:3000/>.
+By default, this will also load your site at <http://localhost:3000/>.

+You can specify a different port with `yarn start --port <port-number>`.
 :::

-## Adding a New Dependency
+## Adding a new dependency

-Use the `add` sub command to add new dependencies:
+Use the `add` sub command to add new dependencies to the project:

 ```bash
 yarn add package-name
 ```

-## Deployment

-The deployment is automatically handled by Netlify when content is merged into the `main` branch.

 ## Linting

-Before opening a PR, run the docs linter and formatter to ensure code consistency.
-From the `docs` directory, run:
+Before opening a PR, you can run the docs linter and formatter to ensure code consistency.

+1. Navigate to the `docs` directory.

+2. Run the following commands:

 ```bash
 yarn run lint